Skip to content

 Braiding your hair can cause traction alopecia

-In a review published by John Hopkins Medicine, traction alopecia was found to have a strong connection with scalp-pulling hairstyles.
+In a review published by John Hopkins Medicine5, traction alopecia was found to have a strong connection with scalp-pulling hairstyles.
 And since patients from an African-American background tend to style their hair in similar ways, traction alopecia was found to affect about one-third of them, mainly women.
 Thus, solidifying its place as the leading cause of hair loss among this group of women.

 traction alopecia diagram